moneytoo/Player/README.md

 ### How to zoom in to get rid of black bars?

 If your device has a touchscreen you can use the pinch-to-zoom gesture or just tap the Resize button for a Crop. **Android TV**: Long tap the Resize button to enter Zoom mode.
 Then use Up and Down keys for precise zoom.

+### Why is the APK so big?

+The APK available here contains native libraries for all supported architectures (`armeabi-v7a`/`armeabi-v7a-neon`/`arm64-v8a`/`x86`/`x86_64`), which is what takes the most space.
+Although Just Player relies mostly on device decoders, it packs _FFmpeg_ for some advanced features (video chapters and frame rate detection).
+The second largest dependency is [ICU4J](https://github.com/moneytoo/Player/issues/76) - 10 MB only for charset detection of subtitle files. 🤷

+Please note that installs and updates made through Google Play are significantly smaller thanks to Android App Bundles and delta updates.

 ## Other open source Android video players